 Both the POST and PUT methods are used in HTML to create or update the resource properties.

 The basic difference between two is, PUT follows the idempotent rule, whereas POST does not follow this rule.

 Suppose if you retry the POST method n-times to create a resource, n-resources will be created.

-Now in case of PUT method, if you execute PUT method first time, it just creates one resource.
+Now in the case of the PUT method, if you execute the PUT method the first time, it just creates one resource.
 It caches the output.
 Next time when you execute the same operation, instead of creating a new resource, it returns the output from the cache.

 As the PUT method uses a cache mechanism to return the output for an identical request, it is faster than the POST method.

-13. Which HTTP Method does Support Idempotent Rule?
+13. Which HTTP Method does support the Idempotent Rule?

 The following HTTP methods obey the idempotent rule.

 Below HTTP methods do not support idempotent rule.

 Yes, REST APIs are stateless.
 It does not preserve the session or the state of the client on the REST server.
 It does not save any client data, session, or information for any request.
 Every request whether it’s from the same client or from a different client executes independently.